-The Nevada Irrigation District's (NID) 79.3-MW Yuba-Bear Hydroelectric Project, FERC Project No. 2266, is a water supply/power project constructed in the mid-1960's, though some project facilities were initially constructed in the late 1800's.
+The 79.3-MW Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project, FERC Project No. 2266, is a water supply/power project constructed in the mid-1960s, though some project facilities were initially constructed in the late 1800s.
 The project includes a storage reservoir on the Middle Yuba River (i.e., Jackson Meadows Reservoir) with a gross storage capacity of 69,205 ac-ft, and five storage reservoirs on Canyon Creek (i.e., Jackson, French, Faucherie, Sawmill and Bowman) with a combined gross storage capacity of 90,790 ac-ft).
-The project also includes a diversion with a maximum capacity of about 450 cfs via the Milton-Bowman Diversion Dam from the Middle Yuba River to Bowman Lake on Canyon Creek, and a diversion with a maximum capacity of about 300 cfs via the Bowman-Spaulding Canal from Bowman Lake on Canyon Creek to PG&E'S Spaulding Reservoir on the South Yuba River.
-In anticipation of the expiration of the initial license on April 30, 2013, Nevada Irrigation District (NID) filed with FERC an application for a new license on April 15, 2011.
-Since the initial license expired, Nevada Irrigation District has operated the project under annual licenses from FERC and will continue to do so until a new license is issued.
+The project also includes a diversion with a maximum capacity of about 450 cfs via the Milton-Bowman Diversion Dam from the Middle Yuba River to Bowman Lake on Canyon Creek, and a diversion with a maximum capacity of about 300 cfs via the Bowman-Spaulding Canal from Bowman Lake on Canyon Creek to PG&E's Spaulding Reservoir on the South Yuba River.
+In anticipation of the expiration of the initial license on April 30, 2013, NID filed with FERC an application for a new license on April 15, 2011.
+Since the initial license expired, Nevada Irrigation District has operated the project under annual licenses from FERC and is expected to continue to do so until a new license is issued.